-- 1. DILUTE the ligation reaction by mixing 5 μl of DNA from the T4 DNA Ligase tube (Module I) with 45 μl of Ultra-pure water in a fresh microcentrifuge tube.
+- 1. DILUTE the ligation reaction by mixing 5 μL of DNA from the T4 DNA Ligase tube (Module I) with 45 μL of Ultra-pure water in a fresh microcentrifuge tube.
 LABEL this tube "DLR" (Diluted Ligation Reaction).
 MIX by tapping or briefly vortexing. - 2.
 LABEL one microcentrifuge tube with "C2" for Control and a second microcentrifuge tube with "R2" for Ligation Reaction. - 3.
-TRANSFER 500 μ l ice-cold CaCl2 solution into the "C2" tube (Control) using a sterile one ml pipet.
+TRANSFER 500 μL ice-cold CaCl2 solution into the "C2" tube (Control) using a sterile one mL pipet.
 PLACE tube on ice. - 4.
-Using a toothpick, TRANSFER 5 well-isolated colonies from the E.coli source plate to the "C2" tube.
-TWIST the toothpick between your fingers to free the cells.
-Check the tube to confirm that the bacteria have come off of the toothpick. - 5.
-RESUSPEND the bacterial cells in the CaCl2 solution by pipetting up and down until no clumps of cells are visible and the cell suspension looks cloudy. - 6.
-TRANSFER 250 μl of the cell suspension to the "R2" tube.
+Using a sterile inoculation loop, TRANSFER 5 well-isolated colonies from the E.coli source plate to the "C2" tube.
+TWIST the loop between your fingers to free the cells.
+Check the tube to confirm that the bacteria have come off of the loop.

+STEP 5 REMINDER: - RESUSPEND the bacterial cells in the CaCl2 solution by pipetting up and down until no clumps of cells are visible and the cell suspension looks cloudy. - 6.
+TRANSFER 250 μL of the cell suspension to the "R2" tube.
 PLACE tubes on ice. - 7.
-ADD 10 μl of Control DNA to the "C2" tube.
+ADD 10 μL of Control DNA to the "C2" tube.
 PLACE tubes on ice. - 8.
-ADD 10 μ l of the diluted ligation reaction DNA (DLR) to the "R2" tube (Ligation).
-PLACE tubes on ice. - 9.
+ADD 10 μL of the diluted ligation reaction DNA (DLR) to the "R2" tube (Ligation).
+PLACE tubes on ice - 9.
 GENTLY MIX both samples by flicking the tubes.
 INCUBATE the tubes on ice for 10 minutes. - 10.
-PLACE the transformation tubes in a waterbath at 42° C for 90 seconds.
+PLACE the transformation tubes in a waterbath at 42 °C for 45 seconds.
 This heat shock step facilitates the entry of DNA into E.coli. - 11.
 Immediately RETURN the tubes to the ice bucket and INCUBATE for two minutes. - 12.
-TRANSFER 250 μl of Luria Recovery Broth to the tubes using a sterile 1 ml pipet.
+TRANSFER 250 $\mu$ L of Luria Recovery Broth to the tubes using a sterile 1 mL pipet.
 Gently MIX by flicking the tube. - 13.
-INCUBATE the cells for 10 minutes in a 37° C waterbath.
+INCUBATE the cells for 10 minutes in a 37 °C waterbath.
 This recovery period allows cells to repair their cell walls and to express the antibiotic resistance gene.